napari/napari.github.io/dev/_sources/gallery/swap_dims.rst

 Display a 4-D image and points layer and swap the displayed dimensions

+.. tags:: visualization-nD

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-42
+GENERATED FROM PYTHON SOURCE LINES 9-44